 Computer Configuration > Administrative Templates > Windows Components > Windows Sandbox

-In the Windows Sandbox details pane on the right, locate and double-click the settings that say “Allow audio input Windows Sandbox” and “Allow video input in Windows Sandbox“.
+Then, in the Windows Sandbox details pane on the right, locate and double-click the settings that say “Allow audio input Windows Sandbox” and “Allow video input in Windows Sandbox.”

 On the Allow audio input in Windows Sandbox and Allow video input in Windows Sandbox windows, set the option to Not Configure, Enabled, or Disabled.